UniqueName12345/supertux/README.md

 great overhaul is planned with new features like reworked boss fights, graphics, and worlds.
 If you have some Constructive Feedback, Contributions or ideas to share, don't hestitate to contact us with one of the possibilities given above.

+## Supertux+
+SuperTux plus edition is an addition to vanilla SuperTux

+##New Features
+An edited logo!
+Changed up levels.
+Changed variables in certain places.
+More in the future.